salmanfarish786/MEMS-Accelerometer-for-Space-Launch-Vehicles/README.md

 # 🚀 MEMS Accelerometer for Space Launch Vehicles

 ## 📌 Overview
 The **MEMS Accelerometer for Space Launch Vehicles** is a compact and high-precision acceleration sensing system designed for aerospace applications.
-It measures acceleration forces during rocket launch and flight, providing critical data for navigation, guidance, stability control, and performance analysis.
+It measures acceleration forces during rocket launch and flight, providing critical data for navigation, guidance, stability control and performance analysis.

 ## 🎯 Objectives
 - Measure acceleration during launch and flight